L. Smith, M. Rees, A. Heyward and J. Colquhoun

 Australian Institute of Marine Science

-In November 2001, ecologists from the Australian Institute of Marine Science surveyed Cartier Reef.
-The objectives of this survey were; to determine the distribution and abundance of the trochus (Trochus niloticus) and bche-de-mer (Holothuria spp.); to design and obtain the first data for a long-term monitoring program of these stocks; and to recommend future management strategies.
-The work was undertaken using the ACV Arnhem Bay.
+In October 2000, Australian Institute of Marine Science biologists surveyed Ashmore Reef.
+The objectives were to determine the distribution and abundance of beche-der-mer (holothuria) and the commercial topshell, Trochus niloticus, instigate a monitoring program of these species and make recommendations on their subsequent management.
+The work was undertaken using the ACV Wauri as a base.